FaheemQuazi/BattleCode2017/README.md

 ===========================
 Compeititon Information: https://www.battlecode.org/

+I actually couldn't submit this to the competition, because I had something like 18 hours between when I discovered this comeptition and the due date :(.
+This first commit is what I would have submitted.
+Everything after that consists of

 This project is based on the Battlecode-2017 Scaffold Project.
 Likewise, this readme is pretty much the same :3

 ## Overview